 What normally runs on gas here... the stove/oven and the on-demand water heater.

-The first time our gas ran out, we panicked big time - we had NO IDEA what to do and figured it would be days before we could get hot water or use the oven.
+The first time our gas ran out, we panicked - we had NO IDEA what to do and figured it would be days before we could get hot water or use the oven.
 Fortunately we contacted an ex-pat neighbor who told us the company to call.
 They came out the same day to refill our gas, and then you pay them cash.